 In making changes to a student's IEP after the annual ARD committee meeting for a school year, a parent or guardian and the Brazos may agree not to convene an ARD committee meeting for the purpose of making those changes, and instead may develop a written document to amend or modify the student's current IEP without a meeting.
-If changes are made to the student's IEP by IEP Amendment without a meeting, the BRAZOS ISD shall ensure that the student's ARD committee and the individuals responsible for the implementation of the student's IEP are informed of those changes.
-BRAZOS ISD will provide the parent or guardian with Prior Written Notice of the amendments to the IEP.
-Upon request, a parent or guardian shall be provided with a revised copy of the IEP with the amendments incorporated.
-The summary of the IEP with the amendments incorporated.
+If changes are made to the student's IEP by IEP Amendment without a meeting, the Brazos ISD shall ensure that the student's ARD committee and the individuals responsible for the implementation of the student's IEP are informed of those changes.
+Brazos ISD will provide the parent or guardian with Prior Written Notice of the amendments to the IEP.
+78 Upon request, a parent or guardian shall be provided with a revised copy of the IEP with the amendments incorporated.
+79